akashpd/Melanoma_Detection/README.md

 - pandas

 ## Conclusions
-- The class rebalance helped in reducing overfititng of the data and thus the loss is being reduced.
-But it reduced the Acurracy very low.
+- Overfitting reduced by using the class rebalance and thus the loss is being reduced (loss is zero).
+But it reduced the Acurracy low to 0.115.
-- Initially we tried without the ImageDataGenerator which created data to over fit at high ratio.
 - Then we introduced dropout and ImageDataGenerator which reduced the over fit.
+Keras ImageDataGenerator is this type of data augmentation.
+Take a batch of images used for training.
+Apply random transformations to each image in the batch.
+Replacing the original batch of images with a new randomly transformed batch.
-- At last we tried Batch Normalization and Augumentation which really helped in carry forward
+- Normalization and Augumentation also helped.

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->